The nuts & bolts to get started on a research project

 - Pursue the necessary funding.

 All research that involves human subjects or animals, including retrospective use of data from human subjects, requires review and approval from our Institutional Review Board (IRB).
-The IRB for Dartmouth College and Dartmouth-Hitchcock is the Committee for Protection of Human Subjects (CPHS).
+The IRB for Dartmouth College and Dartmouth-Hitchcock is the D-HH IRB.

-- Exempt from further CPHS review: Survey and interviews to which the identity of the participant can be linked but the information obtained is innocuous.
+- Exempt from further D-HH IRB review: Survey and interviews to which the identity of the participant can be linked but the information obtained is innocuous.
 Disclosure of this information would NOT reasonably place the participant at risk of criminal or civil liability or be damaging to the participant's financial standing, employability, or reputation.
-Determination that a research project is exempt from review is made by the CPHS.
+Determination that a research project is exempt from review is made by the D-HH IRB.

 - Expedited review: This level of review applies to research involving only minimal risk.
 Minimal risk is defined as a risk level similar to risks encountered in daily life.